 Under Armour makes performance clothes for doing battle on the sports field and in the gym.
-The company is the official footwear supplier of the National Football League (NFL) and Major League Baseball (MLB) and partners with the National Basketball Association (NBA); it outfits everyday athletes as well.
-Under Armour claims its products, made from moisture-wicking and heat-dispersing fabrics, keep athletes dry and comfortable during workouts.
+The company offered collegiate, National Football League ("NFL") and National Basketball Association ("NBA") apparel and accessories, baby and youth apparel, team uniforms, socks, water bottles, eyewear and other specific hard goods equipment that feature performance advantages and functionality similar to our other product offerings.
 The company also makes technology that helps customers track their fitness.
 It sells online, by catalog, and through retail and outlet stores worldwide.
-Its locker room of athlete endorsers include top performers in football, basketball, soccer, and baseball.
-Under Armour operates worldwide but generates most of its revenue in the US.
+Under Armour operates worldwide but generates most of its revenue in North America.

-Apparel designed for winter (COLDGEAR), summer (HEATGEAR), and year-round (ALLSEASONGEAR) wear accounts for more than 65% of sales.
+Apparel designed for winter (COLDGEAR), summer (HEATGEAR), and year-round (ALLSEASONGEAR) wear accounts for about two-thirds of sales.
 Footwear brings in about 20% of sales with accessories such as hats, bags, and gloves contributing just under 10%.

-Under Armour also has a small but growing Connected Fitness business, which includes fitness-related apps such as MapMyFitness, MyFitnessPal, Endonondo, and UA Record.
+Under Armour also has a small but growing Connected Fitness business, which includes fitness-related apps such as MapMyFitness, MyFitnessPal, and Endonondo.
 The free-to-use apps generate revenue from advertising and account for the remaining revenue (along with licensing fees).

 Under Armour operates globally.
-Beyond North America, where it generates about 70% of sales, the company's products are sold primarily in Germany and the UK.
-It also sells in Japan, Hong Kong, and South Korea through a third-party licensee.
+Beyond North America, where it generates about 70% of sales.
+It also sells in Australia, India, Japan, Hong Kong, and South Korea through a third-party licensee.

-The company’s distribution facilities are in Sparrows Point and Glen Burnie, Maryland; Mount Juliet, Tennessee; and Rialto, California.
-It also operates some 320 brand and factory house stores located primarily in the US, Canada, China, Chile, and Mexico.
+The company's distribution facilities are in Sparrows Point, Maryland; Mount Juliet, Tennessee; and Rialto, California.
+It also operates more than 385 brand and factory house stores located primarily in the US, Canada, China, Chile, Korea, and Mexico.

 Sales and Marketing

-Under Armour generates more than 60% of its sales through its wholesale business, although its direct-to-consumer business is growing rapidly.
+Under Armour generates about 60% of its sales through its wholesale business, although its direct-to-consumer business is growing rapidly.